Table of contents

 Furthermore, you may want to consider other factors involved in choosing the right formula for your family.
 For instance, the cost of the product and how that fits into your household budget, as well as the labor involved in its preparation.
 What type of baby formula makes the most sense for your household and your baby?

 Lastly, you can always change baby formulas as needed.
 If you start with one kind and it ends up not working well, there are other options you can consider and it’s typically pretty easy to transition to a new one.

 Else Nutrition formulas have been designed with the modern eco- and health-conscious parent in mind.
-Else aims to offer a whole food, plant-based alternative to milk-based, soy-based, or protein hydrolysate formula for a cleaner and safer product.
+Else aims to offer a whole food, plant-based alternative to milk-based, soy-based, or protein hydrolysate organic formula for a cleaner and safer product.

 Else incorporates almonds and gluten-free buckwheat to provide protein, unsaturated fat, and a wide array of micronutrients.
-Tapioca maltodextrin is a tasteless digestible carbohydrate made with water and all-natural enzymes, that has no smell or flavour.
+Tapioca maltodextrin is a tasteless digestible carbohydrate made with water and all-natural enzymes, that has no smell or flavor.

 Formulas made by Else are made without solvents or chemical or hexane extraction.
 Ingredients are minimally processed, organic, non-GMO, globally patented, and made primarily with whole plant components.
 Rather than breaking foods down into smaller building blocks using processing methods, Else uses whole plant foods as much as possible.

 Choosing the right baby formula for your child may seem overwhelming, but understanding what to look for can help you pinpoint the best option and feel confident in your decision.